AdamManhercz/django_project/README.md

-# django_project
+# Django project

 ## The task
 To create an application that is designed to help in organizing one's meals for the upcoming week.
-Besides the functional standpoint, the exercise provided a good opportunity to work with a specific framework and to gain a small insight into complex Python coding.
+Besides the functional standpoint, the exercise provided me a good opportunity to work with a specific framework and to gain a small insight into complex Python coding.

 ## Applied tools